CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

 This is to ensure that the environment is reproducible and that the dependencies are tracked at any point in time.

 To do so, run the following from a login shell in the container.
-The script overwrites the `dependencies/requirements.txt` file with the current environment specification, so it's a good idea to commit the changes to the environment file before/after running it.
+The script overwrites the `requirements.txt` file with the current environment specification, so it's a good idea to commit the changes to the environment file before/after running it.

 The script isn't just a `pip freeze` and the file it generates isn't made to recreate the environment from scratch,